 One of the biggest perks of the Discover it Cash Back credit card is the ability to earn 5 percent cash back on rotating quarterly categories.
 Each quarter, Discover has a different set of bonus categories, which the issuer releases all at once.

-For example, in the second quarter of 2022, the Discover 5 percent bonus categories were gas stations and Target stores, and in the third quarter restaurants and PayPal.
+For example, in the fourth quarter of 2022, the Discover 5 percent bonus categories are Amazon.com and digital wallet transactions.
 Note that you do have to manually activate your purchase categories to earn the 5 percent.

 You can earn 5 percent cash back on your first $1,500 in purchases in the bonus categories each quarter; after reaching the cap, you’ll earn 1 percent.
 On other purchases outside the rotating categories, you’ll always earn 1 percent.